LB-Squishy/ArgentBank/.github/ISSUE_TEMPLATE/logout-feature.md

 ---
 name: '#3 Logout Requirement'
 about: Issue for the logout requirement
-title: User can logout to the system
+title: 3.Logout Requirement - User can logout to the system
 labels: ''
 assignees: ''
 ---